Cornelis Meyssens

-Cornelis Meyssens or Cornelis Meijssens (Antwerp, in or before 1640 – Vienna (?)) was a Flemish engraver and printmaker, known for his reproductive prints after famous painters and portraits.
+Cornelis Meyssens or Cornelis Meijssens (baptised 1640, Antwerp, – after 1670, possibly Vienna) was a Flemish engraver and printmaker, known for his reproductive prints after famous painters and portraits.
 He trained in his native Antwerp and later moved to Vienna where he worked for the remainder of his life.

 Life

-Cornelis Meyssens was born in Antwerp in or before 1640 as the son of the prominent engraver and print publisher Joannes Meyssens and Anna Jacobs.
+Cornelis Meyssens was baptised on 3 July 1640 in Antwerp, and was the son of the prominent engraver and print publisher Joannes Meyssens and Anna Jacobs.
 He trained with his father and was registered as a 'wijnmeester' (i.e. son of a master] at the Antwerp Guild of Saint Luke in the Guild year 1660–1661.